Data Protection Notice

 Persons are entitled to know whether the Bank is processing personal data about them and to receive information on processing, e.g. purpose, where data is being shared, origin, whether automated decisions are being made and information on their rights.
 Persons are also entitled to obtain a copy of the personal data the Bank is processing on the person in question.

 A personal data report can be obtained in Arion online banking, where the customer can request a copy of the personal data on them being processed by the Bank.
 The personal data report aims to provide the customer with an overview of the personal data which the Bank is processing.
 However, it cannot be excluded that the Bank is processing more extensive personal data on the customer than that contained in the report.
-Customers can always request further information on the processing of p
+Customers can always request further information on the processing of personal data on them by the Bank in accordance with the right to access and copies of data.

 7.2 Correcting and destroying personal data